Ukraine Support Act: Background

 On March 11, the Supreme Council of Crimea and the City Council of Sevastopol adopted a joint resolution expressing their intention to unilaterally declare Crimea's independence from Ukraine as a single united nation with the possibility of joining the Russian Federation as a federal subject.
 In a referendum on March 16, officials said that nearly 96% of those who voted in Crimea supported joining Russia.
 Election officials said the turnout was a record high, although many Tatars and opponents of the referendum were reported to have boycotted the vote.
 On March 17, the Crimean parliament officially declared its independence from Ukraine and requested to join the Russian Federation.
 On March 18, President Putin reclaimed Crimea as a part of Russia on both moral and material grounds, citing the principle of self-determination and Crimea's strategic importance for Russia.

-On March 12, 2014, U.S. Senator Robert Menendez introduced the Support for the Sovereignty, Integrity, Democracy, and Economic Stability of Ukraine Act of 2014 (S. 2124; 113th Congress), a bill that would provide funds to implement a U.S. quota increase at the International Monetary Fund (IMF), rescind other funds previously appropriated for the IMF, and provide or authorize various forms of assistance to Ukraine and the surrounding region.
+On March 12, 2014, U.S. Senator Bob Menendez introduced the Support for the Sovereignty, Integrity, Democracy, and Economic Stability of Ukraine Act of 2014, a bill that would provide funds to implement a U.S. quota increase at the International Monetary Fund (IMF), rescind other funds previously appropriated for the IMF, and provide or authorize various forms of assistance to Ukraine and the surrounding region.
 It would require sanctions on individuals responsible for violence, corruption, human rights abuses, or undermining stability in Ukraine, and would authorize sanctions on certain individuals in Russia.
 On March 24, 2014, the Senate voted 78–17 to advance the bill to floor consideration.
 Consideration of the bill was withdrawn, however, the next day, after a decision by Majority Leader Harry Reid.
 Instead of continuing with this bill and its controversial International Monetary Fund provisions, the Senate was to take up a House-passed bill already offering Ukraine loan guarantees, amending it to add sanctions provisions.

 The Ukrainian parliament has stated that the referendum is unconstitutional.
 The United States and the European Union said they consider the vote to be illegal, and warned that there may be repercussions for the Crimean ballot.

 On 17 March, Obama signed Executive Order 13661, Blocking Property of Additional Persons Contributing to the Situation in Ukraine, which expanded the scope of the previous sanctions imposed by EO 13660, to include the freezing of certain Russian government officials' assets in the US and blocking their entry into the US.